maria-kovaleva-australia/eepnn/Problematic_Region_Detector_Files/.ipynb_checkpoints/README-checkpoint.md

 | `--compute_enorms`           | Specifies whether to compute and store the **E-norms**(normalised power in logarithmic scale). **Set it to 0 this argument if the E-norms were already calculated and saved in previous runs**. |
 | `--plot_EEPs`                | Specifies whether to plot **EEP** (Embeded Element Pattern) graphs. **Set it to 0 if EEP plots are not required**. |

+⚠️ Important Note:

+- The first time you run the program for the same batch of data, you **must** set `--compute_enorms 1`, as plotting and problematic region detection rely on the computed E-norms.
+- If you're processing multiple regions of interest, set `--compute_enorms 0` after the initial run to prevent repeated E-norm calculations.

+Running the Demo Notebook:

+In addition to the detection script, you can run the `demo.ipynb` notebook to for immediate useage.

+- Open the `demo.ipynb` notebook in your preferred environment (e.g., Jupyter Notebook, Google Colab, etc.).
+- Follow the instructions within the notebook to run the code and view the outputs.

+### Input Data
+The program assumes that the input data is a `.mat` file containing the following fields:

+- `Etheta` and `Ephi`: 3D arrays of shape `(721, 181, N)`, where `N` is a variable representing the total number of antennas.
+- `kx` and `ky`: 2D arrays of shape `(721, 181)`.

 ## Output
 - **Normalized EEP values** are stored in `<SAVE_PATH>/e_norms/`
 - **Plots** are saved in `<SAVE_PATH>/plots/`.